Perimenopause Sensory Overload: When Everything Feels Too Much

 • Seamless options, soft waistbands, tag-free shirts

 If sleep is a major driver, evidence supports approaches like cognitive behavioral therapy for insomnia (CBT-I) for menopausal insomnia.[14]
-If you’d like structured help, explore our insomnia support options.
+If you’d like structured help, you can explore our insomnia support options.

 “Exit plans” and recovery routines